easychen/docker2saas/README.md

 ### Create a Digital Ocean image
 We assume that you have already made a docker image of your application and can start it with the docker-compose command.
 Let's use Ghost as an example to explain.

-First we will create a droplet on Digital Ocean and select `docker on ubuntu` under `marketplace`.
+First we will create a droplet（ Digital Ocean calls its VPS droplet  ） on Digital Ocean and select `docker on ubuntu` under `marketplace`.

 ![](./_image/2021-02-13/2021-02-13-23-19-50.png)